Simulating Diffusion Bridges with Score Matching: Numerical examples

 \subsection{Preliminaries}

 As our methodology allows one to employ any function approximator, we harness the flexibility of neural networks and the ease of implementation using modern software to approximate score functions.
-The choice of neural network and stochastic gradient algorithm is detailed in Appendix \ref{sec:implement_details}.
+We adopt the parameterization of the score approximation in Section \ref{sec:learn_reversal} with $v_{\phi}$ defined by a neural network.
+The choice of neural network and stochastic gradient algorithm is detailed in Section \ref{sec:nn} of the Supplementary Material.
 Optimization times ranged between several seconds to a few minutes on a simple desktop machine and can be reduced with hardware accelerators.
-As such computational overheads are marginal when deploying proposal bridge processes within an importance sampler with many samples or an independent Metropolis--Hastings algorithm with many iterations, we focus on assessing the quality of our proposals in settings where existing proposal methods are unsatisfactory.
-The performance measures considered are the importance sampling effective sample size proportion, the acceptance rate of independent Metropolis--Hastings, and the variance of the importance sampling log-transition density estimator or its mean squared error when the true transition density is known.
+As such computational overheads are marginal when deploying proposal bridge processes within an independent Metropolis--Hastings algorithm with many iterations or an importance sampler with many samples, we focus on assessing the quality of our proposals in settings where existing proposal methods are unsatisfactory.
+The performance measures considered are the acceptance rate of independent Metropolis--Hastings, and in the case of an importance sampling estimator $\hat{p}(T,x_T\mid 0,x_0)$ of $p(T,x_T\mid 0,x_0)$, the effective sample size proportion, and the variance var$\{\log \hat{p}(T,x_T\mid 0,x_0)\}$ or the mean squared error ${E}[\{\log \hat{p}(T,x_T\mid 0,x_0)-\log p(T,x_T\mid 0,x_0)\}^2]$ when the true transition density is known.
+More implementation details are described in Section \ref{sec:implement_details} of the Supplementary Material.
 These measures were computed using $1024$ samples or iterations, and $100$ independent repetitions of each method.
-We benchmark our approximations of the backward and forward diffusion bridges in \eqref{eqn:reversal_bridge} and \eqref{eqn:double_reversal} against the forward diffusion method of \citet{pedersen1995consistency}, the modified diffusion bridge of \citet{durham2002numerical}, and the Clark--Delyon--Hu proposal bridge process studied by \citet{clark1990simulation} and \citet{delyon2006simulation}.
+We benchmark our approximations of the backward diffusion bridge (BDB) and forward diffusion bridge (FDB) in \eqref{eqn:reversal_bridge} and \eqref{eqn:double_reversal} against the Clark--Delyon--Hu (CDH) proposal bridge studied by \citet{clark1990simulation} and \citet{delyon2006simulation}, the forward diffusion (FD) of \citet{pedersen1995consistency}, the guided proposal bridge (GPB) by \citet{schauer2017guided}, and the modified diffusion bridge (MDB) of \citet{durham2002numerical}.
 Given the difficulty of comparing the wide range of methods for diffusion bridges in a completely fair manner, as their strengths and weaknesses can depend on the specificities of the problem under consideration, we note that our objective is merely to illustrate a new avenue to improve the construction of proposal bridge processes.
+A Python package to reproduce all numerical results is available online\footnote{\url{https://github.com/jeremyhengjm/DiffusionBridge}}.